piyushr147/springBoot/java.md

 # java

 ## JVM
-    JVM makes the machine platform independent, with any machine having JVM intalled on it can run the java application, but JVM itself is platform dependent which means it has to created according to different operating systems.
+    JVM makes the machine platform independent, with any machine having JVM installed on it can run the java application, but JVM itself is platform dependent which means it has to created according to different operating systems.
     JVM runs on the top of the operating system
     JVM underatands Byte-code and not java code, so your compile converts your java code to byte-code which is executed by JVM
+    JVM converts the bytecode to machinecode, this machine code is platfor independent, jvm uses JIT(just in time) compiler to do this conversion.

+    On your IDE write a java code and compile it using javac className.java -> this will return a bytecode which can be used inside any machine with jvm installed in it and will return the output, that's how jvm makes java platform independent.

 # JRE
-    Java Runtime Environment contains the JVM which contains all the extra librarires we need for development purposes and a place where we can write our code.
+    Java Runtime Environment contains the JVM which contains all the class librarires we need for development purposes and a place where we can write our code.
     JRE also does byte-code checking which validates it and then it runs on the JVM

+    int a = Maths.java
+    Math library is already present for us to work with, how we get it automatically, this is because of JRE which comes with pre-installed class libraries.
+    Now your jvm bytecode from a mobile device used such libraries but running the bytecode on another machine like laptop with only JVM installed will not be able to convert it into machine code because it does not know about Math class, using JRE on another device makes it compatible to run all kind of bytecodes.

+    So JVM is necessary to compile bytecode to machine code and JRE is necessary for resoving class libraries.

 # JDK
+    You have places to execute the java code but where can you write the java code at first place?
-    JDK contains both JVM and JRE for you.
+    JDK contains both JVM and JRE for you and other features like debugger, PLs.

 # STACK AND HEAP
     Objects are stored in the heap memory and their reference are stored in stack wherever it is called.